Reckless (TV serial): US Airing

 The series was shown in the United States as part of PBS' Masterpiece Theatre.
 For that airing every two episodes were combined, resulting in only three episodes, each running about 90 mins without commercials (excluding PBS intros).

 DVD

 Reckless and its sequel are available on DVD, distributed by Acorn Media UK.

+In 2016 Network DVD release Reckless and the sequel on DVD.